near/docs/docs/8.abstraction/chain-signatures.md

   </TabItem>
 </Tabs>

-The contract will take some time to respond, as the `sign` method starts recursively calling itself in order to wait while the **MPC service** signs the transaction.
+The contract will take some time to respond, as the `sign` method starts recursively calling itself waiting for the **MPC service** to sign the transaction.

 <details>
 <summary> A Contract Recursively Calling Itself? </summary>

 NEAR smart contracts are unable to halt execution and await the completion of a process.
-To solve this, one can make the contract call itself again and again checking on each iteration if the result is ready.
+To solve this, one can make the contract call itself again and again checking on each iteration to see if the result is ready.

-Note that each call will take one block, and thus result on ~1s of waiting.
-After some time the contract will either return a result - since somebody external provided it - or run out of GAS waiting.
+**Note:** Each call will take one block that equates to ~1 second of waiting.
+After some time the contract will either return a result that an external party provided or return an error running out of GAS waiting.

 </details>